 As well as the work the Rangers undertake, we have a variety of other nature related schemes which we are implementing across the district.

-The plan also includes quarterly and annual reviews as well as a full five year review.
+The plan also includes a spring annual review as well as a full five year review in 2023.
 This will allow the document to evolve and remain relevant and up to date.

 How can you get involved?

 If you would like advice or help with a potential project in Hart or would like some advice about local biodiversity then please email email@example.com

 The Countryside department sources funding which enables them to give back to the local community.
 Environmental enhancements supports larger projects such as the Cricket Hill Pond Restoration.
 Together these projects will help enhance the district biologically and aesthetically; really making Hart a great place to live.